reesegreen2014/FitLit/README.md

 ## Installation

 **Install Backend API**
-1. Follow the instructions in this README to get the API running.
+1. Follow the instructions in this README to get the API running:
 [API Setup](https://github.com/turingschool-examples/fitlit-api)

 **Install and launch application**
-1. Clone repository onto your local machine using command git clone
+1. Clone repository onto your local machine using command `git clone`
-2. cd into the repository
+2. `cd` into the repository
-3. Install dependencies using npm install
+3. Install dependencies using `npm install`
-4. Run the program using npm start
+4. Run the program using `npm start`

 ## Challenges